DigDes/SoapCore/README.md

     },
     "VirtualPath": ""

-* UrlOverride - can be used to override the URL in the description.
+* UrlOverride - can be used to override the URL in the service description.
 This can be usfull if you are behind a firewall.
 * Service.asmx - is the enpoint of the service you expose.
 You can have more than one.
 * WsdlFile - is the name of the WSDL on disc.
 * SchemaFolder - if you import XSD from WSDL, this is the folder where the Schemas are stored on disc.
 * WsdlFolder - is the folder that the WSDL file is stored on disc.
+* VirualPath - can bu used if you like to att a path between the base URL and service.

 To read the setting you can do the following